 Upon receiving her Juris Doctor, Sara continued her education at the University of Florida Fredric G. Levin College of Law and obtained her Master of Laws (LL.M.) in Taxation, graduating at the top of her class.
-Naples Illustrated named Sara to their 2019 'Top Lawyers' list for her work in tax law.
+In 2019, Naples Illustrated named Sara to their 'Top Lawyers' list, and in 2020, Florida Super Lawyers named her a "Rising Star", both for her work in tax law.

 Sara is a Cape Coral native and currently resides in Fort Myers with her Corgi, Yoda.
 She is fluent in English, Urdu, and Hindi.
 When not working, she enjoys traveling, photography, and spending time with her family and friends.